 Demand-Driven Acquisition (DDA)

 Demand-Driven Acquisition offers access to a large set of titles for discovery and use, but your library only pays for those that reach a threshold of usage.
 This model allows libraries to align purchases more closely with patron needs, and ensures that you’ll never pay for titles that go unused.
-Libraries can manage their DDA workflows directly through JSTOR, through GOBI Library Solutions from EBSCO, or through ProQuest’s OASIS or Rialto marketplaces.
+Libraries can manage their DDA workflows through GOBI Library Solutions from EBSCO, or through ProQuest, part of Clarivate (Rialto and OASIS) library suppliers.